ZanyCat1-portfolio/VacationPlannerApp/README.md

 5. Click 'continue', and again to install the app
 6. Google Play Protect will offer to scan the app, or you can click 'More Details' and select to install without scanning

 There is a test user loaded with data for demonstrative purposes.
-Enter the following credentials to access the test user:
+Enter the following credentials to access the test user:\
-Username: Test User
+Username: **Test User**\
-Password: testdata
+Password: **testdata**

 ***
-This school project was meant to build an Android app using Java.
+This school project was to build an Android app using Java.
 Highlights:
 * Onboard SQLite database
 * Unique records for each user
 * Vacation and Excursion reminders can be set and updated